Senozoid/ZC1-handbook/Handbook/Combat.md

 The above graph shows how received damage may change with respect to incoming damage at different fixed values of the Def attribute.
 More damage is blocked as the incoming damage increases, but the percentage of the incoming damage being blocked becomes smaller. \
 For example, with Def=20, an incoming damage of 5 may be reduced to 1 (subtraction=4, percentage reduction=80%), and a damage of 30 may be reduced to 18 (subtraction=12, percentage reduction=40%).
 So as the incoming damage increases (5 to 30), the amount of the subtracted damage increases (4 to 12), but its value in relation to the total incoming damage, decreases (80% to 40%). [[also see Appendix-1]](Appendices.md#appendix-1-a-rant-about-ac)

+## Movement

+### Overview

+- Moving is one-dimensional, and unless teleportation is involved, the maximum distance moved per turn is given by the participant's speed, which, unless modified, is equal to Athletic skill.
+- Participants with any form of teleportation can move once before using each of their regular turns, and the range of their movement is limited only by their teleportation.
+In essence, during each of their unskipped turns, they can move once and then take another action (and yes, the second action may also be movement).
+Unlike other participants, when panic is triggered, a teleporter moves randomly twice instead of once.

+## Spellcasting

 ## Modifiers